EasyPost/easy-ui/documentation/specs/Pill.md

 ## Overview

-A `Pill` is a compact element that displays contextual text typically representing selections or options; they can be dismissed as well as accompanied by an icon or image.
+A `Pill` is a compact element that displays contextual text typically representing selections or options; they can be dismissed as well as accompanied by an icon.

 ### Use Cases